reshadbinharun/covid-temp-scheduler/README.md

 * GET: `/mongo/users` -> returns all users currently in database
 * GET: `/mongo/twilioTest` -> kicks off the Twilio interaction for temperature check-in
 * POST: `/mongo/updateTemp` {phone: string, temp: string} -> adds a new temperatureRecord for user by provided phone number

+* GET: `/twilio/checkIn/morning` -> kicks off morning checkIn job for all users in database
+* GET: `/twilio/checkIn/evening` -> kicks off evening checkIn job for all users in database